Projects-by-Harsh-and-Sid/Metagraph_NFT_Chain/README.md

 1. Frontend calls blockchain to create NFT (pdf data, NFT image, model name, Name of NFT)
 2. Blockchain verifies using key/Post request
 3. Blockchain calls backend (ngrok url) and sends data like pdf and model name
-4. Backend sends RAG back to the blockchain
+4. Backend sends RAG (Retrieval-Augmented Generation) back to the blockchain
 5. Chain stores NFT NAME, RAG, Image, PDF in the created NFT

+This flow demonstrates how a new AI model NFT is created, incorporating both on-chain and off-chain components to ensure data integrity and efficient processing.

 ### Start Chat Flow
 1. Frontend calls blockchain - start_chat(NFT ID)